Alagris/EQDBot-drawfriends/README.md

 contains EQDBot.jar (the directory that you unzipped everything to).
 Useful command for doing it is 'cd /path/to/dir'.

-WARNING: the bot does not detect the recent EQD drawfriend stuff saucy editions.
-It will download all of them because the tag "Saucy" appears only in the title while all images are actually visible.
-So you will download them in visible mode but won't in hidden mode.

 All these modes can be mixed.
 Just pass these parameters together.
 For example: java - jar ./EQDbot.jar --headless --hidden-only